rmit-ir/Spoken-Conversational-Search/README.md

 The file ConversationalSearchDataSet.csv contains a set of 115 transcribed conversations to solve information needs based on backstories.

-These transcripts were authored in 2016 collectively by:
+These transcripts were authored collectively by:

 **Johanne R. Trippas, Damiano Spina, Lawrence Cavedon, and Mark Sanderson**